rsdoiel/antenna/archives/2025/science_and_technology_2025.03.md

 date: 2025-01-22, from: NASA breaking news

+Lee esta historia en español aquí.
 The near-Earth object was likely ejected into space after an impact thousands of years ago.
 Now it could contribute new insights to asteroid and lunar science.
-The small near-Earth object 2024 PT5 captured the world’s attention last year after a NASA-funded telescope discovered it lingering close to, but never orbiting, our planet for several months. [&#8230;]
+The small near-Earth object 2024 PT5 captured the world’s attention last year after a NASA-funded telescope discovered it lingering close to, but never orbiting, [&#8230;]

 <br>